 The modern shopping center Larcomar above the bypass on the Costa Verde (the green coast) invites you to a shopping tour in one of 160 shops and also leisurely stays with a café or a longdrink.
 The architecturally innovative building has received several awards.
 The center was built on a cliff just above the ocean.
 In recent years, a lot has been put into the renovations of the plant.
 Enjoy a fascinating combination of panoramic views of the pacific ocean and elegant shops.
 Or let yourself be pampered in one of the more exclusive restaurants with sea views.
 The ambiance is rather exclusive and posh for peruvian standards, and reflects the affluent atmosphere of Miraflores.
 The shopping center also houses a cinema, a theater, a gallery and an area with a bowling alley and an arcade.

 Parque del Amor

-A beautiful property with great views of the Pacific.
-Opened on 14 February 1993 (Valentine’s Day) Parque del Amor, the park of love, is located on a cliff between the Malecón Cisneros and the Malecón de la Reserva in the district Miraflores.
-At its center is the twelve meters long and three meters high sculpture “El Beso (The Kiss)” created by the Peruvian artist Víctor Delfín.
+A beautiful property with great views of the pacific.
+Opened on 14th february 1993 (Valentine’s Day) Parque del Amor, the park of love, is located on a cliff between the Malecón Cisneros and the Malecón de la Reserva in the district Miraflores.
+At its center is the twelve meters long and three meters high sculpture “El Beso (The Kiss)” created by the peruvian artist Víctor Delfín.
 It shows how two lovers kiss each other tightly.
-Striking are the colorful, decorated with mosaics curved benches with Liebessprüchen.
-From the park you have a spectacular panoramic view of the bay of Lima and the Pacific especially at sunset.
+Striking are the colorful, decorated with mosaics curved benches with poems of love.
+From the park you have a spectacular panoramic view of the bay of Lima and the pacific especially at sunset.

 The park invites you to stroll and offers countless photo opportunities.
 It is not a sculpture park, but a park surrounded by mosaic-covered walls.
 Here you can discover a lot.
 The main sculpture of the park (El Beso) is probably the best known photo place on the Costa Verde.